mickelson/attract/Readme.md

 `attract --build-romlist mame --filter "Rotation equals 90|270"`

 will build a romlist that contains only the vertical games in your collection.
+The <FILTER RULE> can be specified in exactly the same format as how filter rules are specified in Attract-Mode's attract.cfg file.

 If you wish to specify the name of the created romlist at the command line, you can do so with the `--output <name>` option.
 Beware that this will